tighten/duster/README.md

 Automatically apply Tighten's default code style for Laravel apps:

-- PHPCS, with PSR-12 + some special preferences
+- ECS, with PSR-12 + some special preferences
 - Tighten's Tlint
 - Maybe JS and CSS?

-To achieve this, this package installs PHPCS (and PHPCBF with it) and Tlint, and automatically configures them.
+To achieve this, this package installs ECS and Tlint, and automatically configures them.
 Tlint uses the default `Tighten` preset.
-PHPCS uses the [`Tighten` preset](https://github.com/tighten/tighten-coding-standard) which is `PSR-12` and a few Tighten-specific rules.
+ECS uses the [`Tighten` preset](https://github.com/tighten/tighten-coding-standard) which is `PSR-12` and a few Tighten-specific rules.

 ## Installation